 Bhutte Ke Pakode #ChaiPakodaDay

 P.S.
 I’m not a trained chef.
-I learnt cooking from my mom, relatives, friends and google of course. 😉
+I learned cooking from my mom, relatives, friends, and google of course. 😉

 Corn Pakodas, is a delish tea time snack and relished particularly in Monsoons.
 Apart from being charismatically appetizing, it is easy to make with minimal usage of ingredients.

 Try yourself and let me know about your experience.